kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 ## Internal Traffic to Workloads Is Blocked by Default

-By default, the access to the workload from internal traffic is blocked if APIRule CR in versions `v2` or `v2alpha1` is applied.
+By default, access to the workload from internal traffic is blocked if APIRule CR in versions `v2` or `v2alpha1` is applied.
 This approach aligns with Kyma's "secure by default" principle.
 ## CORS Policy Is Not Applied by Default

 Version `v1beta1` applied the following CORS configuration by default: